capprogram/2023bootcamp/linuxtutorial/linux.md

 In both of these applications, right-clicking on the window gives access to a copy-paste menu, which should also remind you of the keyboard shortcuts for these commands:

-    * Mac: ctrl-shift-c and ctrl-shift-v
+    * Mac: cmd-c and cmd-v
     * Win: ctrl-insert and shift-insert